refractionPOINT/lce_doc/docs/index.md

 ### Sensors

 Software that bridges a source of standard JSON events and the LimaCharlie cloud, often with the ability to take action.
-EDR-class sensors include [Windows](sensors/windows.md), [Mac](sensors/mac.md), and [Linux](sensors/linux.md), but sensors can also bring in sources such as syslog, AWS Cloud Trail, or 1Password.
+EDR-class sensors include [Windows](sensors/windows.md), [Mac](sensors/mac.md), and [Linux](sensors/linux.md).
+Sensors can also bring in sources such as syslog, AWS Cloud Trail, or 1Password.

 * Get started with [Sensors](sensors.md)